The way we work together starts with you. Your experience, your needs, and your pace.

-My work is grounded in both professional training and lived experience, but eating disorders show up differently for everyone — in thoughts, behaviours, the body, and the deeper emotional patterns underneath.
-You are the expert in your own experience.
+My work is grounded in both professional training and lived experience.
+Eating struggles show up differently for everyone, in thoughts, behaviours, the body, and the deeper emotional patterns underneath.

 I don’t have a criteria in terms of diagnosis — anyone struggling with disordered eating is welcome.
 What I do require is that your physical health is monitored by a GP or another appropriate health professional.